ncharriere/Genome_annotation/report/report.md

 ## Introduction

 This report summarizes the analyses performed during the “Organization and Annotation of Eukaryote Genomes” practical course.
-The goal was to perform transposable elements annotation and classification, annotation of genes with the MAKER Pipeline, orthology based gene functional annotation and genome comparisons.
+The analyses included:
+- annotation and classification of transposable elements (TEs),
+- gene annotation using the MAKER pipeline,
+- assessment of annotation quality (AED and BUSCO),
+- functional annotation using homology searches,
+- orthology inference and comparative genomics across accessions.

-All commands and tool versions are documented in the README; this report focuses exclusively on the obtained results.
+All commands, intermediate scripts and tool versions are documented in the GitHub repository (https://github.com/ncharriere/Genome_annotation).
+Here, only the selected figures and tables are presented, each accompanied by an extended legend describing (1) what is shown, (2) how to interpret the figure, and (3) the key biological insights.

 ## Results